restqa/restqa/README.md

 - 🌈 Local API test as Single source of truth
 - 💬 Write local API test using ordinary language
 - 🚦 Reuse your local API test to run the integration test
+- 🎯 Get code coverage from your local tests
 - 🏎  Generate Performace Test scenario compatible with your favorite Performance testing tool
 - 📚  Generate an up to date API specification from the test results
 - 👩‍🚀 Generate an up to date postman collection